ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 Manage your conformance statements
 ==================================

-Conformance statements serve to define your organisation's testing goals by linking one of your registered systems with a specification's actor (see :ref:`introduction__glossary__conformance_statement`).
-It is a system's conformance statements that determine the test suites and test cases that will be presented to you to execute.
+Conformance statements serve to define an organisation's testing goals by linking one of its registered systems with a specification's actor (see :ref:`introduction__glossary__conformance_statement`).
+It is a system's conformance statements that determine the test suites and test cases that will be presented for execution.

-As administrator for your organisation you are responsible for configuring its conformance statements.
-Note however that conformance statements may also be managed for you by your community administrator.

 .. _manage_your_conformance_statements__view_your_conformance_statements: